 What’s more, banks are struggling under higher costs, mergers and acquisitions and more competitive environments.
 As a result, they are challenged to deliver strong returns to their shareholders and require superior productivity throughout their organizations, including in regulatory compliance.

 What are some of the priorities in this area?

-- First, the application of data analytics is foundational.
+- Second, the application of data analytics is foundational.
 For example, banks gain the ability to evaluate risks in real time by embedding big data and risk analytics into revenue-generating activities.
 Deploying big data and other alternative data source approaches bolsters compliance and supports specific end purposes.

 In addition, digital business models can allow banks to reimagine risk management frameworks that incorporate non-financial compliance requirements (see Figure 1).
-Digitization is a far-reaching concept and hence, digital business models include advanced analytics, cloud-based IT systems, machine/deep learning and new technologies (e.g. AI, robotic processes, and blockchain), as well as other capabilities related to providing services to customers, such as mobile and other channels.
+Digitization is a far-reaching concept and hence, digital business models include advanced analytics, cloud-based IT systems, machine/deep learning and new technologies (e.g. AI, robotic processes, low code and blockchain), as well as other capabilities related to providing services to customers, such as mobile and other channels.
 These can also encompass risk-in-real-time (RIRT) capabilities, which include know your customer (KYC), customer due diligence (CDD), enhanced due diligence (EDD), transaction surveillance and authentication, and anti-money laundering (AML) technologies.
 While on their own, digital business models do not ensure the digitization of the risk function, they do enable it because they drive the expansion of risk management.

 Applying RegTech to smart compliance testing